How to Stop Snoring

 There are a number of basic steps you can take to stop snoring.
 The first place to start is to find out if anything that makes your snoring better or worse.
-Whether you sleep alone or with someone else, you might consider a smartphone applications (snoring apps) to measure how bad your snoring is and learn how to stop snoring.
+Whether you sleep alone or with someone else, you might consider a smartphone applications (snoring apps) to measure how bad your snoring is.
 It can be helpful to monitor any changes in your snoring as you make some of the changes listed below.

 Things to Avoid Because They Worsen Snoring